tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 featured: yes
 ---

-Last time [we wrote][blog-post-one] about linear types, our work towards extending GHC with linear types was in its infancy.
-We were fresh out of the design phase, we had an prototype implementation but it was just a proof of concept: there was precious little you could do with it.
+At the time of [our first post on linear types][blog-post-one], we were fresh out of the design phase of extending GHC with linear types.
+We had a prototype implementation, but it was just a proof of
+concept: there was precious little you could do with it.

 A few months down the line, and we are in a very different place.
-We have revamped our [paper][paper], and I trust you will find it much more fun to read.
-Our [branch][prototype] of GHC is now working fine.
-It's not anything close to bug-free, but it's a nice little playground.
-There is a Docker image for easy use with Stack, and everything.
-It is all in the `README`: check it out.
+We revamped our [paper][paper], and I trust you will find it much more fun to read.
+Our [branch][prototype] of GHC is now perfectly useable as a playground to experiment with linear types, even if there are still bugs and the diagnostics still need to be improved.
+We also provide a Docker image for easy use with Stack.
+It is all in the `README`: check it out!

 Today, I would like to work you through some of the new exciting examples that we have worked into the paper.